 Like Premier Inn, Travelodge also offers the services of a dedicated account manager to holders of its new business account card, which was launched last year.
 “This offers a range of benefits,” says director of communications Shakila Ahmed, citing a track-and-control expenditure tool, room allocation on quieter business floors and a guaranteed 5 per cent off flexible rate bookings.

-Six weeks’ interest-free credit is offered for food and wifi as well as rooms, and, as with Premier Inn, the business account, and the credit that comes with it, is free of charge.
+Six weeks’ interest-free credit is offered for food and Wireless free internet access as well as rooms, and, as with Premier Inn, the business account, and the credit that comes with it, is free of charge.
 Bespoke deals are also promised to corporate clients.

-However many tools a hotel chain offers free through its business booking platforms, it will never be able to offer the wider choice available through a TMC, which combs the market through an aggregator.
+However many tools a hotel chain offers free through its business booking platforms, it will never be able to offer the wider choice available through a Travel Management Company: An agency which manages business travel for a company., which combs the market through an aggregator.

 “We look at offers from websites, such as Laterooms, as well as hotel corporate rates.
 We sometimes find those corporate rates are not the lowest on offer,” says Chris Vance, director of operations at Click Travel.
 “For example, great rates may suddenly become available at a hotel that has had a cancellation and has a lot of rooms to fill at short notice.”